beast447/CSV-analysis-tool/README.md

 # CSV-analysis-tool
-This script performs a simple keywork search by iterating through a Yes No column and a string column and returns two data frams for the most common keywords associated with each catagory.
+This script performs a simple keyword search by iterating through a Yes No column and a string column and returns two data frams for the most common keywords associated with each catagory.

 # How to use
 1. Clone the project into your local environment